Nico-Sch/RL-Chatbot/README.md

 * Training the chatbot: Set IN_TRAINING = True while REAL_USER and PRINTING are False
 * Dialogue between user simulator and bot: Set PRINTING = True while REAL_USER and IN_TRAINING are False

+# Main Loop of the Bot

+(Images/FlowChart.png)

+# Two training sessions and their average success rates

+(Images/SuccessRate.png)